 All of the Exposure Notification matching happens on your device.
 The system does not share your identity with other users, Apple, or Google.
 Public health authorities may ask you for additional information, such as a phone number, to contact you with additional guidance.

-The Care19 app that was launched in April, by Gov. Doug Burgum and the North Dakota Department of Health (NDDoH) in partnership with ProudCrowd, creators of the popular Bison Tracker app, is NOW Care19 Diary.
-This state-of-the-art application allows you to take an active role in slowing the spread of COVID-19 by providing an easy way for you to record your activity which will be important should you or a close companion test positive.
+The Care19 app that launched in April, by Gov. Doug Burgum and the North Dakota Department of Health (NDDoH) in partnership with ProudCrowd, creators of the popular Bison Tracker app, is NOW Care19 Diary.
+This application is an easy way for you to record your activity which will be important should you or a close companion test positive.

 If an individual tests positive for COVID-19, they will be given the opportunity to consent to provide their information to the NDDoH to help in contact tracing and forecasting the pandemic’s progression with accurate, real-time data.